-SAMANTHA: It is so eye opening for me to hear you say that because I think it gives a lot of context to some of the conversations that we had in the fall of last year. because I, I, I was like, you're such this, this positive light of energy.
+Samantha: It is so eye opening for me to hear you say that because I think it gives a lot of context to some of the conversations that we had in the fall of last year. because I, I, I was like, you're such this, this positive light of energy.
 You, you have this great expression through your body, like, the showcase performance that you and James did at Utah star ball.
 I came away from that and I was like, Oh my gosh, that was fantastic.
 That was amazing.
-You like, you really were emoting and you brought us all into this sphere and you were just like, yeah, it was okay.
+You like, you really were emoting and you brought us all into this sphere.

-So yeah.
-Not, not having context for the other stuff that you were.
-Emotionally and mentally processing at the time.
-Now it all makes a lot more sense.
+Not, not having context for the other stuff that you were emotionally and mentally processing at the time, now it all makes a lot more sense.

 Like there's a lot more going on and it's not all about me.
 So, it's, it's been a good humbling process to go through and, I wouldn't wish it on anyone, but if you do go through it, it's a.
 It's rife with lessons if you're willing to, you know, excavate a little bit.
 But it can also be just awful and it sucks.
 And that's valid too.
 So yeah, my heart goes out to anyone dealing with shit cause it's sucks.
 Yeah, it's a process.
 And, and I do actually, I really liked our performance at the Utah star ball.